rbogle/backstage-on-aws/README.md

 It deploys the container into an ECS Fargate cluster and uses an Aurora postgres db for persistence, and puts those behind a application load balancer with a custom domain name.

+This project assumes you have more than a passing familiarity with Python, AWS, CDK, Docker, and Backstage.

 > Warning!
 Deploying this into your AWS account will incur costs!

 <!-- omit in toc -->